Eric Young (wrestler): Return to Impact Wrestling (2020–2022)

 At Slammiversary on July 18, 2020, Young made his return to TNA, now known as Impact Wrestling, as a surprise participant in a five-way match for the Impact World Championship where he eliminated Trey before being eliminated himself by Rich Swann.
 He then proceeded to attack Swann with a steel chair and injure Swann's knee.
 Following this, he began feuding with Eddie Edwards for the Impact World Championship.
 On the September 1 episode of Impact, Young defeated Edwards to win the Impact World Championship for the second time.
 At Victory Road, Young successfully defended the title against Edwards.
 Young would then continue his feud with Swann after he returned from injury challenging him for the Impact World Championship at Bound for Glory which Young accepted.
 At the event, Young lost the title to Swann.

-After losing the title, Young was booked as the leader of a new stable, Violent By Design (VBD).
+After losing the title, Young started a new stable, which was eventually called Violent By Design (VBD).
 During the last months of 2020 and early months of 2021, the stable included Joe Doering (who made his debut at Turning Point), Deaner (who joined them after he turned on his partner, Cousin Jake), and Rhino.
 On March 29, Young tore his ACL, but continued to appear alongside VBD.
 After VBD members Doering and Rhino won the Impact World Tag Team Championship, Young declared the titles belonged to VBD as a group, and as leader, he would decide who defended them, thus giving him and Deaner a share of the titles under the Freebird Rule.
 At Slammiversary, VBD would lose the titles to The Good Brothers in a four-way tag team match.

 After failing to regain the tag titles at Emergence, Young put the blame on Rhino and they tortured him to cure him of "the sickness".
 On the September 16 episode of Impact!, Young, Deaner, and Doering attacked Rhino, thus kicking him out of the VBD.
 In the following weeks, VBD started a feud with Rhino's former tag team partner Heath when he saved Rhino from a potential attack by VBD.
 At Bound for Glory, Doering and Deaner lost to Heath and Rhino.
 On the October 28 episode of Impact!, Young returned from injury, attacking Heath and Rhino.
 On November 20, at Turning Point, he teamed with Doering to defeat Heath and Rhino in a rematch.